Many places within Zone 2 are widely regarded as Central London though they are often leafier and village-like.

-For those wanting to get a little more property for their money whilst still being close to action, Zone 2 might be the perfect place to buy a home.
+For those wanting to get a little more property for their money whilst still being close to the action, Zone 2 might be the perfect place to buy a home.

 The most desirable postcodes within Zone 2 London have well-established property markets often meaning they are a safer bet when seeking good potential for capital growth over properties in the outer zones.

 We’ve conducted many searches on the behalf of clients who wish to live just outside of Zone 1 and have compiled a list of a number of locations which we would suggest considering.

 Properties around Parsons Green and Fulham Broadway are largely period homes, including houses, mansion blocks, buildings converted into apartments and purpose built maisonettes.

-Fulham has many amenities including boutique shops, many popular places to eat and drink – it is a very social area, several gyms and members clubs along with various chain stores.
+Fulham has many amenities including boutique shops, many popular places to eat and drink – it is a very social area, with several gyms and members clubs along with various chain stores.